-- After transfer, passing a non-credit exam in this subject offered by the UCSB Department of History the first week of each quarter. - A score of 3 or higher on the Advanced Placement Examination in American History or American Government.
+- 1. After transfer, passing a non-credit exam in this subject offered by the UCSB Department of History the first week of each quarter. - 2.
+A score of 3 or higher on the Advanced Placement Examination in American History or American Government. - 3.
+A score of 650 or higher on the SAT II in American History.